How does Habitat operate?

 What makes Habitat unique?

 Habitat for Humanity builds affordable homes with people as equal partners.
 Homeowners help build their homes alongside volunteers and participate in homeownership education classes.
-The homes are then sold with an affordable mortgage set at no more than 30% of the total household income.
+The homes are then sold with an affordable mortgage.

 What income level qualifies one for a Habitat for Humanity home?